hjjg200/telescribe/README.md

 1. ~~JS overhaul~~
 1. ~~Shorten monitor keys~~
 1. ~~Compact view~~
+1. ~~Big data to csv rather than json~~
-1. Prevent the server from being shutdown when it is flushing caches
+1. Prevent the server from being shutdown when it is flushing caches: use go-together and signal waiting
-1. Big data to csv rather than json
 1. Collapse list when there are more than 2 clients
 1. Custom number format like `{e2.2f}%` `{e-6.1f}GB` `{e+3.2f}` `regex: /(.+)?(\{(e([+-]?\d+))?(\.(\d+))?f\})(.+)?/ $1:prefix $4:exponent $6:precision $7:suffix`
 1. I/O wait monitoring
 1. Per-process monitoring
+1. Roles as tags: "bar": "minecraft-server cpu memory"
 1. Compatibility test for Debian, CentOS(Red Hat), Fedora, Ubuntu, Mint Linux, macOS(maybe)
 1. Custom executables in client configs, which are sent from the server to clients' machines for custom metrics
 1. Putting static data into binary